Tes3awy/register-fabric-nodes/README.md

 1. Download the repo from GitHub using `Code` button.
 2. Unzip the repo.
-3. Create a Python virtual environment.
+3. Create a Python virtual environment and activate it.
 3. Install requirements.

 ```powershell